 - Distribute the spreadsheet to your team and score your company.

-- Looking at your scores, identify the top ten areas that need improvement.
+- Looking at your scores, identify the top ten customer service areas and skills that need improvement.

-- Build a plan that focuses on strengthening those capabilities.
+- Build a plan that focuses on strengthening those customer service capabilities.